mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

 ConnectionCreated and ConnectionReady each involve different state changes in the pool.

--  ConnectionCreated adds a new “unestablished” ``Connection``, meaning the totalConnectionCount increases by one
+-  ConnectionCreated adds a new “unestablished” `Connection <#connection>`_, meaning the totalConnectionCount increases by one
--  ConnectionReady establishes that the ``Connection`` is ready for use, meaning the availableConnectionCount increases by one
+-  ConnectionReady establishes that the `Connection <#connection>`_ is ready for use, meaning the availableConnectionCount increases by one

-ConnectionClosed indicates that the ``Connection`` is no longer a member of the pool, decrementing totalConnectionCount and potentially availableConnectionCount.
-After this point, the ``Connection`` is no longer a part of the pool.
+ConnectionClosed indicates that the `Connection <#connection>`_ is no longer a member of the pool, decrementing totalConnectionCount and potentially availableConnectionCount.
+After this point, the `Connection <#connection>`_ is no longer a part of the pool.
 Further hypothetical events would not indicate a change to the state of the pool, so they are not specified here.

 Why are waitQueueSize and waitQueueMultiple deprecated?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 These options were originally only implemented in three drivers (Java, C#, and Python), and provided little value.
 While these fields would allow for faster diagnosis of issues in the connection pool, they would not actually prevent an error from occurring.

 Additionally, these options have the effect of prioritizing older requests over newer requests, which is not necessarily the behavior that users want.
 They can also result in cases where queue access oscillates back and forth between full and not full.
-If a driver has a full waitQueue, then all requests for ``Connections`` will be rejected.
+If a driver has a full waitQueue, then all requests for `Connections <#connection>`_ will be rejected.
 If the client is continually spammed with requests, you could wind up with a scenario where as soon as the waitQueue is no longer full, it is immediately filled.
 It is not a favorable situation to be in, partially b/c it violates the fairness guarantee that the waitQueue normally provides.

 Because of these issues, it does not make sense to `go against driver mantras and provide an additional knob <../../README.rst#>`__.
 We may eventually pursue an alternative configurations to address wait queue size in `Advanced Pooling Behaviors <#advanced-pooling-behaviors>`__.